Toxic (song): Background and release

 For the naked scenes, Spears cleared the set, leaving only Kahn, Blackburn, and Rushing with her to shoot the sequence.
 Spears also shot scenes in which she had to dance through a hallway of imaginary lasers in front of a green screen, something that Kahn deemed as "incredible to watch".
 The last few scenes of the video in which Spears murders her boyfriend concerned Kahn, who thought they would be censored.
 He explained, "the trick was to make it look pop at the same time" and told Henderson, "Would you like to be kissed by Britney Spears?".
 According to Kahn, the hint of a smile that appears on Henderson's face before Spears pours the poison into his mouth was what managed to get the shot past the censors.
-Although Spears was at first going to be involved in the editing process with Blackburn, she did not contact Kahn after the media scandal over her wedding in Las Vegas.
+Although Spears was at first going to be involved in the editing process with Blackburn, she did not contact Kahn after the media scandal over her wedding to Jason Allen Alexander in Las Vegas.
 "Toxic" was Spears's most expensive music video to that point, at the cost of $1 million.
 The music video premiered exclusively on MTV's Making the Video on January 13, 2004.
-The following day, Spears appeared on TRL to premiere it on regular rotation.
+The following day, Spears appeared on Total Request Live to premiere it on regular rotation.
 The video was first released on the Britney Spears: In the Zone video album.
 An alternate karaoke version featuring the diamonds scene was released on the Greatest Hits: My Prerogative DVD.